Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh once urinated in a semi truck's gas tank as a joke.
-That truck Is now known as Optimus Prime.
+Jayesh once started a fire with only what was around him.
+He was on an iceberg.

-Updated on: [9/9/2024]
+Updated on: [10/9/2024]
 <!-- #jokeEnd -->